Set up Text-to-Donate

 A note about payment forms

 Give Lively has two generations of payment forms in use.
 Your choice of features will dictate which form appears.
-At present, Text-to-Donate is supported by both generations of payment forms, but only for text codes associated with your Core Profile fundraising page.
-Use of this product in this way, alongside others featured on this list, may trigger the second-generation payment form.
+At present, Text-to-Donate is supported by both generations of payment forms for text codes associated with your Core Profile fundraising page and Campaign Pages.
+Use of this product, alongside others featured on this list, may trigger the second-generation payment form.
 Any combination of features beyond those detailed on the list will continue to see use of the first-generation form.

 IMPORTANT: Both generations of payment forms guide donors through very similar giving experiences and there is no reason a nonprofit should favor one payment form over the other.
 Over the next few months, the new payment form will become the standard for all Give Lively donation pages.
 Learn more here.